learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/05_side_effects_and_data_fetching/slide.md

 - Load all projects from db on component load
 - Load all phase 4 projects from db when users click on the phase 4 button
 - Load all matching projects from db by phase and value in the search input
+- Bonus: Add debouncing to search input so our search input only triggers a single fetch request when we type (rather than sending one for each keystroke)

 <!-- slide style="text-align: left;" -->